Laodicea, Part 7: To Him Who Overcomes (Rev 3:21)

 It’s the greatest love story ever told and the entire story is captured in the 222-word letter that Jesus sent to the Laodiceans.

 Think about this.
-They were rebellious, proud and vomit-worthy, yet Jesus comes to them in love to warn and win them back to himself.
+They were rebellious and proud, yet Jesus comes to them in love to win them back to himself.
 The Laodiceans were doing stuff that made Jesus nauseous, so he counsels them to exchange what they have for what he offers.
 And what does he offer that is better than himself, standing just outside, waiting to be invited in?

 What does Jesus want?